-The genus Opuntia is one of the larger groups of cactus.
+The genus Opuntia is one of the larger groups of cacti.
 Often called beaver-tailed cactus due to their large pads, Opuntia produces several types of edibles.
 The beautiful juicy fruits are delicious and are useful in jams and jellies.
-But can you eat cactus pads?
+Can you eat cactus pads though?
 The broad, succulent pads can be eaten raw or cooked in a variety of ways.
 You just need to know how to pick cactus pads and how to prepare them.
 Don’t let those spines scare you.
 Cactus pads are delicious and nutritious.

 Can You Eat Cactus Pads?